rnbguy/esplr/README.md

 > How is this better than [Otterscan](https://github.com/otterscan/otterscan)?

-Otterscan is also local, but it does not support token balances or transfer history, which makes it very limited in usefulness.
+Otterscan is local, but it does not support token balances or transfer history, which makes it limited in usefulness.
 ERC20 / ERC721 / ERC1155 tokens & NFTs are one of the most popular features of EVM-like blockchains.

 > Can I verify all network requests?